 We aim to complete minor adaptations within six weeks.
 We will let you know if we think it may take longer to complete the work.
 There is a waiting list for major adaptations.
 However, our aim is to complete major adaptations within 12 months of being told about your needs.

 We deal with requests for adaptations in the order of the date that we receive the request, unless we are told by Leicestershire County Council that we should treat a request as a priority.
 If an adaptation needs to be done to allow a person to return home from hospital, we will try to carry out the adaptation straight away.

 There is a limited amount of money available for adaptations every year.
 This means that sometimes we cannot carry out adaptations as quickly as people would like.
 It is also one of the reasons why we will always talk to people about different ways of meeting their needs.
 If we do not have enough money to carry out the work within the normal time limits mentioned, we will let you know.

-To contact an occupational therapist, you will need to contact Leicestershire County Council by telephone on Leicester (0116) 232 3232.
-Information is also available on the County Council web site - www.leics.gov.uk in the Social Care Section, under the heading of 'Support at home'.
-For the Housing Section at Oadby and Wigston Borough Council please the panel on the left.
+To contact an occupational therapist, you will need to contact Leicestershire County Council by telephone on 0116 232 3232.
+Information is also available on the County Council web site - www.leicestershire.gov.uk in the Social Care Section, under the heading of 'Support at home'.
+For the Housing Section at Oadby and Wigston Borough Council please the panel on the right.